google/s2geometry/doc/intro.md

   bool InteriorIntersects(S2LatLngRect const& other) const;

   // Increase the size of the bounding rectangle to include the given point.
-  // The rectangle is expanded by the minimum amount possible.
-The S2LatLng
-  // argument must be normalized. void AddPoint(S2Point const& p);
+  // The rectangle is expanded by the minimum amount possible. void AddPoint(S2Point const& p);
   void AddPoint(S2LatLng const& ll);